 - It serves the goal of making business workflow-related data instantly available for any required operation.

 - Due to its free-form structure, it can easily adjust to any emerging requirements.

 - Here’s how it works: each piece of data is tagged with a set of extended metadata identifiers.
-This approach enables swift and smooth search of relevant data in the databases for further use.
+This approach enables the swift and smooth search of relevant data in the databases for further use.

 - Because of its raw state and consolidated storage, this data is open to repurposing for any required operations without additional preparations or transformations at a moment’s notice.

 This approach is often applied by companies that gather various types of data (for example, user-related data, market data, embedded analytics, etc.) for numerous different purposes.